How do you do a TED Talk? Can anyone do a TED talk? How do you apply to speak at a TEDx? What's the difference between TED and TEDx?

 Auditioning for TEDx is something I never dreamed I would have the opportunity to do, but am so happy I got out of my own way and did.
-A TEDx speech and training can open many doors for a person, whether you’re an influencer, a student, trying to break into the public speaking realm or even a white-collar worker who wants to demonstrate leadership and influence skills.
+A TEDx speech and training can open many doors for a person, whether you’re an influencer, a student, trying to break into the public speaking realm, or even a white-collar worker who wants to demonstrate leadership and influence skills.

-1. Search in your local community.
+Search for TEDx stages in your local community.

 Go to TEDx Events website.
 Identify a TEDx talk in your local community, or however far you’re willing to drive.